balliegojr/iron-carrier/README.md

 # This is usefull to avoid too frequent synchronizations when editing a file
 delay_watcher_events = 4

-# Cron schedule to execute a full sync
+# Cron schedule to execute a full sync.
+There is no default schedule (disabled).
-schedule_sync = "0 0 0 0 0"
+# schedule_sync = "0 0 0 0 0"

 # Enable service discovery in the same network (mDNS queries on 5353/UDP)
 enable_service_discovery = true